-We provide the following fire training courses at clients’ training centres:
+We provide the following fire and rescue training courses at clients’ training centres:

 The Life, Fire & Safety level 1 course is designed to teach students to take part in fire inspections and enforce local and other international fire and life safety codes.
 Students will gain the ability to write inspection reports, coordinate and book inspections, and gain the ability to recognise hazards within various types of buildings.
 They will also be introduced to various types of fire suppression and detection systems, and building construction.

 The five-day Recurring Live Fire Training is designed for firefighting teams who wish to hone their skills in structural firefighting.
 The course will incorporate a breathing apparatus refresher course, a Compartment Fire Behaviour Training (CFBT) level 3 refresher course and live fire training within a structure that includes extinguishing fires and rescue of trapped people.
 This course can be shortened to three or four days to fit individual fire teams’ schedules.

 This intense training will take the learner who has no firefighting understanding or experience through the knowledge and skills required to become an active member of a structural firefighting team.
 The course is 16 weeks in length and is heavily reliant on practical training with only 30% theoretical training The course is instructed in accordance with the standards laid out in the National Fire Protection Association (NFPA) 1001 level 1 and 2.
 The course also includes the knowledge and skills required to respond to hazardous material spill at the operations level in accordance with the standards laid-out in NFPA 472.